KneeFat.com

 Also one knee could be fat because of your hulla hoop exercise.
 Usually one knee is exercising as u hulla.
 So that could’ve been burning fat and the other knee wasn’t being used.

-• Emily Newman says
+1. Emily Newman Avatar

 Malaika, thanks for the tip!
 I never thought of using the hula hoop, but you are right!
 This is very low impact and an exercise that most of us can easily do at home, it also has the added benefit of working out our core (abdominals and lower back muscles) very well.
 Thanks a lot for sharing!

-Leave a Reply Cancel reply
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *